 eBay is an excellent choice if you want to leverage the strength of yet another channel with a sizable worldwide market share.
 This vast marketplace connects you to 168 million active customers globally, who produce $83 billion yearly gross market value.

-eBay is one of the biggest online marketing platforms.
+eBay is one of the biggest of online auctions and marketing platforms.
 Many traders use eBay to market their products.
 Although eBay was once an auction website, eBay now allows traders to sell their products at a fixed price.

 eBay is a platform for various products and services, and you can reach consumers internationally across 190 markets.
 With eBay, you’ll have plenty of opportunities to expand your business and grow.

 If selling on eBay, you would want to look at two primary types of selling fees:

 - An insertion fee when you list your product

 - A final value fee once your product sells

 However, eBay does charge any setup, monthly or annual fees.

 There are several advantages to selling online through Walmart Marketplace, including access to more than 200 million people visiting Walmart.com each week and using affiliate websites such as Jet.com.
 Even better, no monthly, yearly, or initial setup fees exist.
 Walmart uses only commission fees.